 Plant stanols are generally found in your fruits and vegetables, which is why you should consume copious amounts of them every single day.
 A general rule would be to fill half

 of your plate of different fruits and vegetables to enjoy the full benefit.

-Among the many variants of vegetables out there, cruciferous vegetables like Kale and Broccoli, in particular, is loaded with beta-carotene, vitamin C, phytochemicals, and potassium for improved energy and overall health.
+Among the many variants of vegetables out there, cruciferous vegetables like Kale and Broccoli are loaded with more nutrients than the others.

+Broccoli, in particular, is loaded with beta-carotene, vitamin C, phytochemicals, and potassium for improved energy and overall health.

 This vegetable helps reduce certain cancers such as bladder and prostate cancers, as well as reduces homocysteine, which is an amino acid that is known to increase the risk of stroke and heart disease.